react-bootstrap/react-bootstrap/docs/README.md

 This website is a single page app built on [React](http://facebook.github.io/react/), with styles and structure taken from the [Bootstrap](http://getbootstrap.com/) docs website.
-The app is statically generated to HTML via node and then hosted by pushing HTML to [GitHub Pages](http://pages.github.com/).
+The app is statically generated to HTML via Node and then hosted by pushing HTML to [GitHub Pages](http://pages.github.com/).

 ## Development